mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 var hasNext = await keysetContext.HasNextAsync(users);
 ```

-`HasPreviousAsync`/`HasNextAsync` can be used when you want to render Previous/Next (Older/Newer) buttons properly.
+`HasPreviousAsync`/`HasNextAsync` can be used when you want to render Previous/Next (Older/Newer) buttons.

-If you want to obtain the total count for your query to display somewhere:
+If you want to obtain the total count for the data to display somewhere:

 ```cs
-// Assuming this api returns users who are admins only. var query = dbContext.Users.Where(x => x.IsAdmin);
+// Assuming this api returns users who are admins only.

+var query = dbContext.Users.Where(x => x.IsAdmin);

 // This will be the count of all admins.